IVU-Laboratory/APOLLO/README.md

-AntiPhish-LLM is a tool written in Python 3.10.12 and powered by GPT-4-turbo ([gpt-4-1106-preview]([url](https://help.openai.com/en/articles/8555510-gpt-4-turbo))) to:
+AntiPhish-LLM is a tool written in Python 3.10.12 and powered by GPT-4o ([gpt-4o-2024-13-5]([url](https://platform.openai.com/docs/models/gpt-4o))) to:
 - **classify** an email as **phishing** or legitimate, and
 - **generate an explanation** for the user in the case of a phishing email.

-The tool is accessible by using the _main.py_ script and is composed of three modules: _preprocessor.py_ (which preprocesses emails), _url_enricher.py_ (which gathers online information about any URLs in emails), and _llm_prompter.py_ (which interacts with GPT-4).
+The tool is accessible by using the _main.py_ script and is composed of three modules: _preprocessor.py_ (which preprocesses emails), _url_enricher.py_ (which gathers online information about any URLs in emails), and _llm_prompter.py_ (which interacts with GPT-4o).

 A demo of the tool is also available as a Jupyter notebook in the file _AntiPhish_LLM.ipynb_.

   AntiPhish-LLM takes in input an email in _.eml format_ and, thanks to the preprocessor module, removes any HTML tag and saves information about the links in the email (as done in [1]).
-To overcome the knowledge cut-off of GPT-4, we enriched the link with online information.
-Specifically, we query the VirusTotal and BlackListChecker APIs to see if the link is malicious, and BigDataCloud to see the server location, useful for the explanation phase.
-Finally, the email link and this additional information are used to fill in two templates of GPT-4 prompts, which allow AntiPhish-LLM to classify the email and generate the explanation.
+To overcome the knowledge cut-off of GPT-4o, we enriched the link with online information.
+Specifically, we query the VirusTotal API to check if the link is malicious and BigDataCloud to see the server location, useful for the explanation phase.
+Finally, the email link and this additional information are used to fill in two templates of GPT-4o prompts, which allow AntiPhish-LLM to classify the email and generate the explanation.

-The core of the tool is the set of the GPT-4 prompts, thus we devoted particular care to manually designing and iteratively refining them according to the best practices of prompt-engineering [2-4].
+The core of the tool is the set of the GPT-4o prompts, thus we devoted particular care to manually designing and iteratively refining them according to the best practices of prompt-engineering [2-4].
 Notably, we followed a few-shot prompting approach, as also suggested by OpenAI [4].
 The generated explanations follow the structure defined in [5]: “Feature description + Hazard Explanation + Consequences of not complying with the warning”.
 This structure is grounded on warning theory for the design of warning messages [6].
 Moreover, the generated explanations revolve around a set of email features that are valuable for users in making decisions regarding phishing content [5,7] i.e., are:

 - (1) Top-Level Domain in the URL is Mispositioned (e.g., as in the URL “www.amazon.com.cz”);
 - (2) the URL is an IP address;